malakalimah/tic_tac_toe/README.md

-The idea of the code I used is that we print a board of 9 boxes each box is an element of array, where this array contains of 10 elements, we also take inputs from the user which is the player if ‘X’, ’y’ or exit and the choices of the location of the box he wants to play in, then we pass these inputs by the 5 functions I talked about previously to implement the game successfully.
+The idea of the code I used is that we print a board of 9 boxes each box is an element of array, where this array contains of 10 elements, we also take inputs from the user which is the player if ‘X’, ’O’ or exit and the choices of the location of the box he wants to play in, then we pass these inputs by the 5 functions I talked about previously to implement the game successfully.
 In the main function we used mainly a DO-While to loop over our code as long as